tupl-xyz/rql-py/README.md

-# RQL (Retrieval Query Language)
+# RQL (Reasoning Query Language)

-A minimal CLI application for AI-powered data retrieval and processing using Google GenAI.
+A minimal CLI application for AI-powered reasoning and data retrieval using Google GenAI.

 ## Quick Start